• Documentation

 Diagram showing how users can gain additional permissions after the migration.

-Users can lose their product access if a duplicate group in cloud doesn’t have access to the same products as the server group.
+Users can get incorrect product access if a duplicate group in cloud is configured for different products.

 Example